mflink3012/coins/README.md

 ## How to use?

-1. Open the inventory.
-2. Place whatever you want to remove from the inventory onto the tashbin-icon.
-3. Tada!
-The waste is gone forever!
+1. Melt one steel-ingot to two steel-coins in furnace
+2. Melt one copper-ingot to two copper-coins in furnace
+3. Melt one bronze-ingot to two bronze-coins in furnace
+4. Melt one gold-ingot to two gold-coins in furnace

 ## Known issues?

-See the ``issues``-tab in GitHub-Repository.
+See the [issues](issues)-tab in GitHub-Repository.

 ## Tested with?